wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://wordpress.org/support/plugin/wp-e-commerce-predictive-search) on the Pro Versions Home page.

 == Changelog ==

+= 2.1.0 - 2013/12/19 =
+* Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
+* Feature - a3rev framework 100% mobile and tablet responsive, portrait and landscape viewing.
+* Tweak - Upgraded dashboard switch and slider to Vector based display that shows when WordPress version 3.8.0 is activated.
+* Tweak - Upgraded all plugin .jpg icons and images to Vector based display for full compatibility with new WordPress version.
+* Tweak - Yellow sidebar on Pro Version Menus does not show in Mobile screens to optimize admin panel screen space.
+* Tweak - Tested 100% compatible with WP 3.8.0
+* Fix - Upgraded array_textareas type for Padding, Margin settings on the a3rev plugin framework

 = 2.0.9 - 2013/11/26 =
 * Feature - Upgraded the plugin to the newly developed a3rev admin Framework with app style interface.